 Southern right whale

-Southern right whales visit the region to breed and are often seen from the coast near Victor Harbor during spring.
+Southern right whales visit the region to breed and are often seen from the coast near Victor Harbor during winter.

 Australian sea lion